i'm always doing something. here's the most recent:

 Last year, I had the privilege to participate in a number of performance workshops, engaging with fellow theater artists to create exciting new work.

-In November/December, I was thrilled to collaborate on Kaidan Project, a workshop with Rogue Artists Ensemble and East West Players.
-Kaidan Project is a multi-sensory experience involving the Hyakumonagatari Kaidankai (the telling of 100 supernatural tales), a tradition dating back to 1660 also involved in Samurai Warrior endurance training.
-The experience will involve taking small groups of participants on a ‘ghost tour’ of Little Tokyo, while tales unexpectedly unfold around them.
+In November/December, I was thrilled to collaborate on KAIDAN PROJECT, a workshop with Rogue Artists Ensemble and East West Players.
+It is a multi-sensory experience involving the Hyakumonagatari Kaidankai (the telling of 100 supernatural tales).
 Kaidan Project premieres in 2017, with workshop presentations on December 4, 2016.

 In September, I was in San Francisco working on /peh-LO-tah/, the latest multi-disciplinary performance work by award-winning poet-performer Marc Bamuthi Joseph and director Michael John Garcés.
 This followed our previous workshops in Atlanta and Chicago.
 The project links culture and sport to the complexities of soccer as a conduit for both global joy and global corruption. /peh-LO-tah/ premiered November 2016 in San Francisco, and will tour throughout 2017.